AdobeDocs/journeys.sv-SE/help/using/alpha/alpha-events.md

 ![](../assets/alpha-event8.png)

-Mer information om hur du använder testläget finns i [](../building-journeys/testing-the-journey.md).
+For more information on how to use the test mode, refer to [](../building-journeys/testing-the-journey.md).